-Sennelier has been in operation since 1887 and prides itself on being the paint of choice for artists like Cezanne, Matisse, and Picasso.
+Sennelier has been in operation since 1887 and prides itself on being the paint of choice for artists like Paul Cézanne, Henri Matisse, and Pablo Picasso, as well as many professional painters, today.
 Sennelier oil paints are made with safflower oil rather than linseed, which gives a satin finish and prevents yellowing.
 It also increases the drying time slightly.
+Although they have a high price tag, the quality is among the best.
 There are 144 colors in the range, and if you ever find yourself in Paris, you can pop into the original Sennelier store just across the street from the Louvre.

 Schmincke Mussini oil paints use a highly traditional resin and linseed oil combination which is said to dry more evenly and prevent wrinkling.
 They also have a nice range of transparent and semi-transparent colors, which is wonderful for artists who work in glazes.

-One of the most reliable names in oil paint, Old Holland has been around since 1667 and prides itself on carrying on the heritage of great Dutch masters like Rembrandt and Vermeer.
+One of the most reliable names in oil paint, Old Holland has been around since 1667, making it one of the oldest paint manufacturers, and prides itself on carrying on the heritage of great Dutch masters like Rembrandt and Vermeer.
 Like Blockx, all their pigments are ground with a stone, which is a big part of the reason for the heavy price tag for these pigment-rich paints.
 Thick and stiff, the saturation of color is unparalleled.